Yuer-yuan/Algorithm/README.md

 | transitive closure                |                             |
 | page rank                         |                             |

+#### cycle detection

+- recursive call stack represents a path
+- if we find a edge v -> w which is already on the stack, we find a cycle

 #### topological sort

-- precedence scheduling
+- precedence scheduling -- put the vertices in order such that all its directed edges point from a vertex earlier in the order to a vertex later order

-- proposition: a digraph has a topological order if no directed cycle
+- proposition: DAG -- a digraph has a topological order if no directed cycle
+-

 #### strong components